saltnpixels/seasaltpress/README.md

 The theme is based on underscores which saves hours when making a theme for WordPress.
 I took it and added more stuff to make it even faster to create a website.
-Here are the changes I made to underscores to make it seasaltpress.
+Here are the changes I made to underscores to make it snp.

 ##Changes